Secondus seeks tough sanctions against Indonesia

 “This needless insults on Nigerians must stop.
 I know that APC misrule has helped to aggravate this unfortunate development, but we must protect our humanity in the comity of nations.

-A Nigerian diplomat identified simply as Ibrahim was reportedly assaulted by an Indonisian immigration officials recently, even as Foreign Affairs Minister, Geoffrey Onyeama said recently that the country’s ambassador to Nigeria has apologized to the Federal Republic of Nigeria.
+A Nigerian diplomat identified simply as Ibrahim was reportedly assaulted by Indonesian immigration officials recently, even as Foreign Affairs Minister, Geoffrey Onyeama said recently that the country’s ambassador to Nigeria has apologized to the Federal Republic of Nigeria.